 The most delicate part of processing is the roasting.
 This is more of an art than a science and requires a skilled human operator who gauges the smell and color of the roasted beans.
 Mere seconds can be the difference between a perfect roast and coffee that’s burned and useless.

 Storage becomes an important aspect at this point.
-Air, heat and moisture are the enemies of keeping coffee fresh and flavorful.
-But there are some myths about the proper way to store you coffee, whether already ground or as whole beans.
+Air, heat, and moisture are the enemies of keeping coffee fresh and flavorful.
+But there are some myths about the proper way to store your coffee, whether already ground or as whole beans.